edly-io/instruqt-xblock/README.rst

 formula

 ```
-SCORE = NUMBER OF COMPETED CHALENGES / TOTAL CHALENGES IN TRACK
+SCORE = NUMBER OF COMPLETED CHALLENGES / TOTAL CHALLENGES IN TRACK
 ```

 How to use Instruqt XBlock